karmi/monittr/README.markdown

-# Monittr : A Web Interface for Monit Statistics #
+# Monittr #

 Monittr provides a Ruby interface for the [Monit](http://mmonit.com/monit/) systems management system.
 Its main goal is to display statistics from multiple Monit instances in an attractive web interface.

 Monittr loads XML from the [web server embedded in Monit](http://mmonit.com/monit/documentation/monit.html#monit_httpd) and makes it accessible as Ruby objects.
 It also provides helpers for [Sinatra](http://www.sinatrarb.com/) applications, to display the information as HTML.
-You can insert the _Monit_ information into any page, or create a dedicated page.
+You can insert the statistics into any page, or create a dedicated one.
 You can use the default template, or create your own.
-The default template is located in `lib/monittr/sinatra/template.erb`.

-The default template is pictured below.
+The default template is located in `lib/monittr/sinatra/template.erb` and pictured below.

 ![Screenshot: Monittr, a web interface for Monit statistics](https://github.com/karmi/monittr/raw/master/screenshot.png)